ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

    Flow Diagram of JCB

 Concretely, repositories that implement JCB interact with the main JCB code via a JCB input file.
 In the Land DA repository, this file is called ``jcb-base.yaml``, and it is built using the JCB template file ``parm/jedi/jcb-base_land.yaml.j2``.
 When users run ``parm/setup_wflow_env.py`` to set up the workflow, ``jcb-base.yaml`` is produced by rendering ``jcb-base_land.yaml.j2`` using values from the user's ``config.yaml`` file.
 JCB uses this ``jcb-base.yaml`` file to assemble the proper subtemplates from the JCB-algorithms and JCB-gdas repositories into the final JEDI DA workflow file.
-Note that JCB can generate a JEDI input configuration YAML file only when ``CUSTOM_JEDI_CONFIG_FLAG: NO`` in the configuration file.
+Note that JCB can generate a JEDI input configuration YAML file only when ``CUSTOM_JEDI_CONFIG_FLAG`` is set to ``NO`` in the configuration file.

 JCB Components
 ================

-The JCB ecosystem has three components: JCB, JCB-algorithms, and JCB-gdas.
+:numref:`Table %s <jcb-repos>` lists the three repositories in the JCB ecosystem.

+.. _jcb-repos:

 .. list-table:: JCB and component repositories
    :header-rows: 1